-Bank overdraft bears interest at the Bank's prevailing prime rate, which is 5.25% (2019: 5.25%) per annum at end of the reporting period.
+Bank overdraft bears interest at the Bank's prevailing prime rate, which is 5.25% per annum in last financial year.

 The term loans, trust receipt/import financing facility, revolving credit facility and bank overdraft are secured by a first legal mortgage over the property at 142 Gul Circle, Jurong Industrial Estate, Singapore 629602 and the fixed deposits of \$\$200,000.